 Gradually increase the amount of time you wear them around the house by approx ten minutes until they feel more comfortable.

-Make sure you are active whilst you wear them around the house rather than sitting in front of a computer!
+Please make sure you are active while you wear them around the house rather than sitting in front of a computer!
 This will help to soften the leather.

 - Give your feet a rest!